Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,194.28,201.34.md

 ### Transcript

-> schnitz a little baby over here then people kick the tires you kick a tire
+> schnitz a little baby over here then people kick the tires you kick a tire and it's like a good car yeah we got